Dr-Zany/IP5-Jass-AI/doc/state.md

 That would give us a input dimension of:
 1152 (History) + 108 (Current Played) + 324 (Hand) + 973 (other hands) + 6 (Trump) = **2527**
-By using a embedding of 36 dimensions for each card, we can represent the cards as indexs form.
+By using a embedding of 13 dimensions for each card, we can represent the cards as indexs form and make the complet input state to **936** dimesions.

 ```
 +---------------------------------------------------------+